IRS Investigating Tax Issues of Cryptocurrency Kiosks

 Criminal investigators at the Internal Revenue Service are extremely focused on the potential tax issues concerning cryptocurrency kiosks and Bitcoin ATMs, a top agency official said recently.
 Although no public cases involving bitcoin or other crypto kiosks have been filed to date, IRS Criminal Investigation Chief John Fort said his team is working with its law enforcement partners to police the illicit activity enabled by the technology.

 “We’re looking at those, and the ones that may or may not be connected to bank accounts,” Fort told Bloomberg Law on the sidelines of a blockchain conference in New York.
 “In other words, if you can walk in, put cash in and get bitcoin out, obviously we’re interested potentially in the person using the kiosk and what the source of the funds is, but also in the operators of the kiosks.”
 These machines, located in many major U.S. cities, allow users to trade fiat currency for a corresponding amount of a particular cryptocurrency and have come under fire in some cases for their potential use by bad actors to launder money.
 Kiosks will often charge a flat fee for their use, allowing them to take a cut of the cash traded in by customers.
+As a result lot of poeple are now using bitcoin revolution app to do their BTC trading and moving money around.

 Anti-Money Laundering Regulations